 Davros fares little better.
 It's such a shame that such a long-awaited book turns out to be so poor in almost every respect.

-Later in the year we have the second Dalek story to look forward to: Remembrance of the Daleks, which was enlivened on television by Graeme Harper's inspired direction ...
+Later in the year we have the second Dalek story to look forward to: Revelation of the Daleks, which was enlivened on television by Graeme Harper's inspired direction ...
 I can only wonder what the book will be like.